msheraton/qv-user-manager/README.md

 	:: List DMS users for Films.qvw on all available QVS to a semicolon separated file qv-user-manager.exe --list dms --document Films.qvw > dmsusers.csv

+Examples for removing DMS users:

+	:: Remove DMS users for all documents on all available QVS matching usernames in a textfile qv-user-manager.exe --remove dms --input C:\Temp\Users.txt

+	:: Remove DMS users for Films.qvw on all available QVS where users are specified as parameters qv-user-manager.exe --remove dms --document Films.qvw --user rikard --user magnus

+	:: Remove ALL DMS users for all documents on all available QVS qv-user-manager.exe --remove dms

 Example for listing CAL's:

 	:: List Named CALs and DocumentCAL's on all available QVS to a semicolon separated file qv-user-manager.exe --list cal > cals.csv

+Example for removing CAL's:

+	:: Remove all inactive CAL's (inactive > 30 days)
+	qv-user-manager.exe --remove cal

 Example how to run from a QliKView script: